Islamist terrorism: Germany is home to more than 600 agitators | DW | 04.11.2020

 Similar miscalculations have happened in Germany too.

 German authorities regard the threat level as "steadily high."
-The 2019 report by the office for the Protection of the Constitution, issued in July 2020, refers to several foiled plans for attacks that testify to the potential for terrorism in Germany.
+The 2019 report by Germany's domestic intelligence agency, BfV, issued in July 2020, refers to several foiled plans for attacks that testify to the potential for terrorism in Germany.

 The domestic intelligence service says a major threat comes from "individual assailants inspired by terrorist organizations," who are especially difficult to pick out in advance.